Casper the Friendly Ghost: Home media

 In 2011, Shout!
 Factory released a DVD set titled Casper The Friendly Ghost: The Complete Collection 1945-1963 which contains The Friendly Ghost, There's Good Boos To-Night, A Haunting We Will Go, 55 theatrical cartoons, and all 26 episodes of The New Casper Cartoon Show.

-PC and video games
+Video games

 Casper

 Several video games were based on the 1995 film for PC, Super Nintendo Entertainment System, Game Boy, Sega Saturn, 3DO, PlayStation, and Game Boy Color.
 In subsequent years Windows 95 and Game Boy Advance games were released serving as sequels to the film.

 Casper: A Spirited Beginning Activity Center

 Developed by Sound Source Interactive, published by WayForward Technologies and released in 1998 for PC, it is based on the film of the same name and is similar in format to Disney's Activity Center.
 Set at Ghost Central Station, the player earns Casper coins by completing Casper's Spinning Squares, Stretch's Memory Game, Fatso's Kitchen, Stinkie's Goo Toss and Snivel's Mix & Match.
 The player must collect at least 15 Casper coins from these five games to unlock Kibosh's Magic Puzzle.